ivan-khludov/vless-reality-setup/README.md

-# VLESS Reality Server
+# VLESS + Reality VPN Server Setup for Ubuntu VPS (Xray)

-One-command setup for a self-hosted **VLESS + Reality** proxy server using Xray.
+This repository provides a simple script to deploy a VLESS server with REALITY transport on an Ubuntu VPS using Xray core.
+Installation and client management are performed entirely from the terminal in a single interactive script.
+No Docker containers, no web interfaces, no additional services are required.

 ## Requirements